-If I would have held myself to the standard of perfection from the start, I probably still wouldn’t be done with the darn thing!
-Get it done, and then circle back and make it better.
+If I had held myself to the standard of perfection from the start, I probably still wouldn’t be done with the darn thing!

 (For step-by-step information about polling your audience before you make a product, listen to this podcast published by Smart Passive Income.)